Frederik Vesti: 2022: Rookie season

-He qualified third in Paul Ricard, his third top 3 qualifying in a row.
+Vesti qualified third in Paul Ricard, his third top-three qualifying in a row.
 In the sprint race, he ended fifth after multiple penalties were applied post-race.
 In the feature race, he lost a position to Jack Doohan at the start but regained third place after the Australian spun whilst fighting teammate Pourchaire, adding another podium.
 In Budapest, Vesti ended the sprint race fifth and made an overtaking masterclass on the alternate strategy during the later part of the race, although an early penalty costed him a podium.
 Heading into the summer break, Vesti stood sixth in the standings with 91 points.

-However, his second half of his season would be poor, as he failed to score points in the Spa-Francorchamps and Zandvoort rounds, all due to more poor qualifying.
+However, Vesti's second half of his season would be poor, as he failed to score points in the Spa-Francorchamps and Zandvoort rounds, all due to more poor qualifying.
 In Monza, Vesti started on reverse pole for the sprint race by qualifying tenth.
 However, he was beaten by Jüri Vips during the lap 4 safety car restart, and was forced to settle for second place.
 In the feature race, a timely pit stop saw Vesti in a net position fourth place following the lap 11 safety car restart.
 He would gain positions when Marcus Armstrong had to serve a penalty, and Vesti also passed Ayumu Iwasa, earning him another second place as he would run out of time to catch winner Jehan Daruvala.
 He failed to score points during the Yas Marina finale.
 Vesti ended up ninth in the championship with 117 points, helping ART to third in the teams' standings whilst scoring one win, one pole, and five podiums.